confetti-framework/docs/responses.md

 ### File Downloads

-The `Download` method may be used to generate a response that forces the user's browser to download the file at the given path.
-The `Download` method accepts a file name, which will determine the file name that is seen by the user downloading the file.
-Finally, you may pass an array of HTTP headers as the third argument to the method:
+Function `Download` may be used to generate a response that forces the user's browser to download the file at the given path.
+The response of the `Download` method accepts the method `Filename`, which will determine the file name that is seen by the user downloading the file.
+Finally, you can use the `Header` method to add the content type heade:

     return outcome.Download(filePath)

     return outcome.Download(filePath).Filename("label.pdf").Header("Content-Type", "application/pdf")

+The file may not be found.
+Instead of a panic, `DownloadE` allows you to choose to handle your errors with more love.

     response, err := outcome.DownloadE(filePath)
     if err != nil {